 There are regular opportunities for Cadet sailors of all abilities to enjoy international competition.
 Not only do these events provide the opportunity to compete in some great racing, they also enable competitors to make long term friendships with sailors from other nations whilst travelling the world and experiencing new cultures.

-The Cadet is an International Class, which is the highest status awarded by the International Sailing Federation (ISAF).
+The Cadet is an International Class, which is the highest status awarded by the World Sailing.
 The UK Cadet Class is part of the International Cadet Class Association.
-There around 900 Cadets actively sailed with fleets in Argentina, Australia, Belarus, Belgium, the Czech Republic, Germany, Hungary, the Netherlands, Poland, Russia, Spain and the Ukraine.
+There around 900 Cadets actively sailed with fleets in Argentina, Australia, Belarus, Belgium, the Czech Republic, Germany, Hungary, the Netherlands, Poland, Russia and the Ukraine.

 Prior to 1967, the principal competition was International Cadet Week, which was held in Burnham from 1950 to 1964, before moving to Plymouth for 1965 and 1966.
 In 1967, International Cadet Week was held in Montreal, Canada as part of “Expo ’67” and become the first Cadet World Championship event.
 Click for a list of all previous Cadet World Champions dating back to 1950.